w3cdotorg/fully-local-pdf-chatbot/README.md

 # 🏠 Fully Client-Side Chat Over Documents

+## Changes on this repo

+Code has been changed to replace embeddings with ollama embeddings.
+Currently using llama2:13b for embeddings and chat.

+Prompt has been replaced so that the chatbot will prioritize replying in French.

+**Code might change, I'm trying what chunkSize and chunkOverlap settings work best for a 100+ page PDF.**

+## Original README.md below

 Yes, it's another chat over documents implementation... but this one is entirely local!

 ![](/public/images/demo.gif)